-ECSA is a membership association that brings together many stakeholders who want to increase the democratization of knowledge production.
-We are open to both individual and organizational members; currently, our hundreds of members come from countries across the European Union and beyond.
+ECSA is a membership association that brings together many stakeholders who want to increase the democratisation of knowledge production.
+We are open to both individual and organisational members; currently, our hundreds of members come from countries across the European Union and beyond.

 In addition to these activities, ECSA engages in research and coordination projects, and acts as a communications hub for citizen science in Europe.
 These tasks are led by the ECSA team, which has its headquarters in Berlin, generously provided by the Museum für Naturkunde Berlin.

 Citizen science is an ‘umbrella’ term that describes a variety of ways in which the public participate in science.
 The main characteristics are that: (1) citizens are actively involved in research, in partnership or collaboration with scientists or professionals; and (2) there is a genuine outcome, such as new scientific knowledge, conservation action or policy change.
 Our members developed ‘10 principles of citizen science’, which are available in a number of languages.
 More recently, the citizen science community, including ECSA members, developed the ‘Characteristics of citizen science’.

 Citizen science takes place in diverse fields, including ecology, astronomy, medicine, computer science, history – and many more.
 And citizen science can happen at a range of different scales – from local projects to continental and global scales, and from short projects to those that occur over decades!